-We employ approximately 1,000 people in a variety of different jobs and as a result, the application process will vary, depending on the type of role and the skills we are looking to recruit.
+We employ approximately 1,000 people in a variety of jobs, from chefs, gardeners and cleaners, to teachers, musicians and clinical psychologists.
+As a result, the application process will vary, depending on the type of role and the skills we are looking to recruit.
 The pre-employment checks, however, will remain the same.